Init 1

 To handle the communication using the MQTT protocol we need essentially 4 functions, 2 for each direction of the interaction between server and client:

-• A packing function (serializing or marshalling, I won’t dive here in a dissertion on the correct usage of these terms)
+- A packing function (serializing or marshaling, I won’t dive here in a dissertation on the correct usage of these terms)

 Supported by 2 functions to handle the encoding and decoding of the Remaining Length in the Fixed Header part.